krivard/codalab-worksheets-wiki/Execution.md

     sudo nvidia-docker run --rm nvidia/cuda nvidia-smi

 Now head back to the worker installation instructions to start using your GPU on CodaLab!

-## How the worker system works

-In brief, a worker machine connects to the CodaLab server and asks for run bundles to run.
-The CodaLab server finds a run that hasn't been executed yet, and assigns the worker to it.
-The worker then downloads all the relevant bundle dependencies from the CodaLab server (if not downloaded already), the Docker image from Docker hub (if not downloaded already).
-The worker then executes the run in the Docker container, sending back status updates to the CodaLab server (e.g., memory usage, etc.), and sees if there are any requests to kill the worker.
-Any requests to download files in the bundle are forwarded from the CodaLab server to the worker.
-At the end of the run, the worker sends back all the bundle contents.
-See the [worker system design doc](worker-design.pdf) for more information.